 Ploy × Google Search Console

-Korra reads ranked queries, CTR drops, and indexation issues from GSC — and fixes the underlying pages without a brief.
+Ploy reads ranked queries, CTR drops, and indexation issues from GSC — and fixes the underlying pages without a brief.

 What you can do